Statistics Tool

 Frequently Asked Questions

-Variance is the average of squared differences from the mean.
-Standard deviation is the square root of variance.
-SD is in the same units as your data (easier to interpret), while variance is in squared units.
-Both measure spread.
+Variance is the average of squared differences from the mean (units squared).
+Standard deviation is the square root of variance (same units as original data).
+Standard deviation is generally easier to interpret because it's on the same scale as the data.

 Is Standard Deviation Calculator free to use?+